sahib/rmlint/docs/rmlint.1.rst

     Note: This even works for directories and also in combination with paranoid mode (pass ``-p`` for byte comparison); remember that rmlint does not care about the layout of the directory, but only about the content of the files in it.
-At least two paths need to be given to the commandline.
+At least two paths need to be given to the command line.

     By default this will use hashing to compare the files and/or directories.